Savings .com.au

 In Australia, the 'big four' banks - CommBank, Westpac, ANZ, and NAB - dominate the banking landscape.
 Their extensive reach and brand recognition often make them go-to options for investment home loans.
 But that doesn't necessarily mean they're the best investment mortgage lenders.

 The big four banks generally offer a range of investment home loan products.
-They typically provide numerous branch locations, extensive customer service, and diverse financial products.
-However, their interest rates for investment loans might not always be the most competitive in the market.
+They typically provide numerous branch locations, extensive customer service, and diverse products.
+However, big four interest rates for investment loans might not always be the most competitive in the market.

-On the other hand, smaller banks, credit unions, and non-bank lenders often offer lower interest rates and more personalised service.
-They might also provide more flexible lending criteria and innovative loan products tailored to investors' specific needs.
+Smaller banks, credit unions, and non-bank lenders can offer lower interest rates and a more personalised service.
+Some may also provide more flexible lending criteria and innovative loan products tailored to investors' specific needs.

 The eligibility criteria for investment home loans generally differ from those for owner-occupier home loans due to the higher risk associated with investment properties.